 DLX: Are you now working on your blog full time?
-What are some of your other endeavours?
+What are some of your other endeavors?

-Coco: The blog does require me to dedicate a lot of time to posting and updating.
+Coco Hamilton: The blog does require me to dedicate a lot of time to posting and updating.
 However, I really enjoy taking some time away from the cameras to visit wellness retreats and spas with my friends.
-I also love to socialize at some of my favourite restaurants in the city.
+I also love to socialize at some of my favorite restaurants in the city.

 I also run a private advisory company, so blogging is not my full-time job.
 I have the help of a team to manage the blog, too, but I try to take the time to post and inspire my followers.

-DLX: What’s your favourite city in the world?
+DLX: What’s your favorite city in the world?

 Coco: My soul is in London, my heart is in Paris.
 Like Audrey Hepburn/Sabrina would say: Paris is always a good idea.

-DLX: If you could travel to any destination that you haven’t travelled to yet, where would it be and why?
+DLX: If you could travel to any destination that you haven’t traveled to yet, where would it be and why?

 Coco: Most likely LA.
 Beverly Hills, its luxurious environment and great social life would be a great place to take Coco Ldn, don’t you think?